front-end-intermediate/session-2/readme.md

 ### The Navbar

-Comment out the code responsibe for adding the logo in main.js.
+Comment out the code responsible for adding the logo in main.js.

 ```js
 // const logo = document.querySelector('#main ul li');